raaidarshad/dbdeclare/docs/guide/roles.md

 1. We're keeping the function header and `Database` definition from before.
 2. We're keeping the `main` function the same as well.

-This defines what was already defined and now defines all the roles.
+This keeps what was already declared and now declares all the roles.
 Great!
 Our example needs a non-default schema next.
 Let's [add a schema](/guide/schemas).